 Wear ear protection

-I tend to sound like a broken record when I preach about ear-protection.
+I tend to sound like a broken record when I preach about ear protection.
 As a musician, protecting your hearing is your biggest asset.
 You MUST wear ear protection while drumming on acoustic sets or playing with a band.
-There’s no compromise, otherwise you will end up with hearing damage and in-curable, chronic ringing in your ears if you don’t.
+There’s no compromise, otherwise, you will end up with hearing damage and an incurable chronic ringing in your ears if you don’t.